seeraven/arduinoLatency/README.md

 the Raspberry Pi.
 It might be because the USB port on the Raspberry Pi 3B+ is actually on the LAN-chip which itself uses USB and can't be deactivated.

+By using the UART on the Raspberry Pi we determined the fastest possible round trip time as about 200 microseconds.
+As we are using 8n1 we have 10 bits per character and require at least 10 / 115200 = 86.8 microseconds to transfer one byte in one direction.
+Unfortunately, the same test was not available on the Odroid XU4 as the logic level adapter seems to be sub-optimal for the UART communication.

-Nevertheless, the results vary quite a lot between the individual chips.
+Nevertheless, the results of the USB based communication variants vary quite a lot between the individual chips.
 So the next idea was to use an interrupt and measure the time between sending a byte and the reaction of the Arduino (putting a pin to high or low).
 But before we do that, we should know how the interrupt latency on the Raspberry Pi 3B+ resp. the OdroidXU4 is.

 ### Interrupt latency (WiringPi interrupt handler)